Dr. Timothy Arthur, President

-Dr. Timothy Arthur is a companion animal veterinarian with a special interest in Ophthalmology and Wildlife medicine.
+Dr. Timothy Arthur is a companion animal veterinarian with a special interest in ophthalmology and wildlife medicine.
 He is a 1982 Ontario Veterinary College graduate who completed externships at Angel Memorial Animal Hospital in Boston and the University of Pennsylvania in Philadelphia and after two years in practice, he established the Coxwell Animal Clinic in Toronto.
-Dr. Arthur has volunteered with the Toronto Academy of Veterinary Medicine providing continuing education to Toronto’s veterinary community, organized Toronto’s Annual Rabies clinics, sat on the College of Veterinarian’s of Ontario (CVO) Complaints Committee, was part of the Ontario Veterinary Medical Association (OVMA) working group that established a voluntary fee guide for the profession, was a Council member and President of the CVO, and was a Board Member and President of the Toronto Wildlife Centre.
-Recently, he was elected as the CVMA's Ontario Council representative and sits on the board of the OVMA.
-Dr. Arthur sold his clinic to a corporate entity and moved to Ottawa where he works part time for VCA Canada.
-He lives with his partner Jennifer (CFIA) and their son Jake in a bilingual, mixed religion, household.
+Dr. Arthur has volunteered with the Toronto Academy of Veterinary Medicine providing continuing education to Toronto’s veterinary community, organized Toronto’s Annual Rabies clinics, sat on the College of Veterinarians of Ontario (CVO) Complaints Committee, was part of the Ontario Veterinary Medical Association (OVMA) working group that established a voluntary fee guide for the profession, was a Council member and President of the CVO, and was a Board Member and President of the Toronto Wildlife Centre.
+He was elected to the Canadian Veterinary Medical Association as Ontario Representative on Council and sat on the Board of the OVMA as the CVMA representative.
+Dr. Arthur sold his clinic to a corporate entity and moved to Ottawa where he works part time for VCA and NVA Canada.
+He lives in a bilingual family with son Jake, partner Jennifer, and multiple four-legged friends.

 Dr. Tracy Fisher grew up in Calgary, Alberta but moved to Saskatchewan with her family in 1990.
 She graduated from the Western College of Veterinary Medicine in 1997 and has been practicing small animal and exotic medicine in Regina since then.
 Dr. Fisher has a special interest in avian and exotic animal medicine as well as soft tissue surgery.
 She also does a small amount of laboratory animal work for the University of Regina and a bit of wildlife rehabilitation work.
 Dr. Fisher and her business partner have recently sold their practice and she continues to work as an associate in the hospital.
 Dr. Fisher has been involved with the SVMA since graduation, serving on the Professional Promotion Committee, Discipline Committee, Legislation Committee, Centennial Committee and Council with a term as President in 2004/2005.
 She has also served on the board of Prairie Diagnostic Services, President of the Regina Association of Small Animal Practitioners and is currently the Saskatchewan Veterinary Medical Association representative for the University of Regina Senate, in addition to being the Saskatchewan Representative on CVMA Council.
 In her spare time, Dr. Fisher enjoys running, fishing, skiing, horseback riding and lots of other outdoor activities.
 She and her husband Rick enjoy upland bird hunting and have bred and trained Large Munsterlanders.
 Their cat, Leonard, who tolerates the presence of everyone else in the house, is a fan of CVMA Zoom meetings and dutifully guards the house when they are away.